 Taking the Bus from Rome Fiumicino Airport to Rome

-There used to be more bus companies running between Fiumicino Airport to central Rome, but now it appears there’s only one.
-The trip itself may be a bit longer it’s also a bit cheaper than the Leonardo Express.
+The trip by bus itself may be a bit longer but it’s also a bit cheaper than the Leonardo Express.

 Cotral buses connect Fiumicino Airport with Rome’s Termini and Tiburtina stations eight times each day.
 The earliest bus from Fiumicino is at 01:15, and the earliest bus from Tiburtina is 00:30.
 Termini is the station just before or after Tiburtina (depending on which way you’re going).